The more I learn about the brain, the more fascinated I am by it.

 Things I used to think were just a mystery (like what makes us happy and what makes us sad) I’m now learning are totally controllable.

 So I was really excited to talk to one of the leading neuroscience psychologists in the field today.

 Dr. Rick Hanson has written multiple best-selling books about how to actually hardwire our brains to stay in the positive side of thought and feeling.

-Which is something I’m always looking to bring to
+Which is something I’m always looking to bring to The School of Greatness.

 In our conversation, I kept asking him questions related to my own experiences with emotional intelligence, positive thought, and the power we have to shift ourselves out of negative emotions and thought patterns.